SysBioUAB/PyAMPA/README.md

 ## Introduction

+PyAMPA is a complete new implementation of the AMPA algorith, originally designed to predict antimicrobial sequences in proteins.
-This application is designed to work with peptide sequences, offering features such as optimization, mutagenesis, validation, and interactive tables for visualizing data.
+PyAMPA can predict antimicrobial sequences from entire proteomes and has new features such as optimization, mutagenesis and interactive tables for visualizing data.

 ## Installation